Business basics

 While an attacker may be able to get access to your staff or customers' login details quite easily, they’re unlikely to have access to the device receiving the authentication code or OTP as well.
 This makes it much harder for the attacker to gain access to someone's account.

-Adding another level of security with 2FA makes it harder for an attacker to get into your online accounts or your business systems.
+Adding another level of security with 2FA makes it harder for an attacker to get into your business systems, which makes you more resilient to other types of attacks, such as ransomware or data theft.

 Customers expect websites to provide 2FA so they can protect their accounts and data.
 When given the choice, customers may choose a business that provides 2FA over one that doesn't.

-Remote access to a system or network can be risky since it has to be exposed over the internet.
-This type of access should always use 2FA so your staff can be secure while they're working remotely.
+Remote access to a system or network can be risky since it must be used over the internet.
+This type of access should always use a form of 2FA so your staff and systems can be more secure.

 Enabling staff to work remotely